The Future of Information Alliance operated this program from 2012-2015. To learn more about the new Innovation Spark Grant Competition, go here.

-We expect these projects to result in innovative solutions to challenges that face us in a rapidly evolving information landscape.
-These outcomes can be novel concepts or prototypes or research findings that could lead to practical applications and adoption and would have the potential to change lives.
+The projects are expected to result in innovative solutions to challenges that are faced in a rapidly evolving information landscape.
+The outcomes can be novel concepts or prototypes or research findings that could lead to practical applications and adoption and have the potential to change lives.
 The Alliance seeks to facilitate a future in which information in all its forms can be an effective resource for everyone.

 Each winning team can have up to five students and they must come from two or more colleges at the University of Maryland, College Park (UMD).
 Winning team members become FIA-Deutsch Student Fellows and each receive a $3,000 stipend.
 Faculty mentors become FIA-Deutsch Faculty Fellows.
 The faculty mentor stipend is $7,000 per team and must be split if there are multiple faculty mentors.
 In addition, each team is allowed up to $3,000 for expenses.
 FIA will help students connect with each other, faculty mentors and the 10 FIA partners: the Library of Congress, the National Archives, the National Geographic Society, the Newseum, Sesame Workshop, the Smithsonian Institution, the U.S. National Park Service, the Barrie School, NPR-affiliate station WAMU 88.5, and the Office of the Governor of Maryland.